-Antler formation is said to be the most rapid growth known in the animal kingdom, but how does a white-tailed buck get such a huge quantity of minerals from his diet and into his antlers so rapidly?
-They don’t, but they do.
-Actually, white-tailed bucks get some of the minerals needed for antler growth from their diet and the remainder of the minerals needed from their internal reserves.
+The process of antler formation is said to be the most rapid growth known in the animal kingdom, but how does a white-tailed buck get such a huge quantity of minerals from his diet and into his antlers so rapidly?
+Fact is, they don’t; white-tailed bucks get some of the minerals needed for antler growth from their diet and the remainder of the minerals needed from the internal reserves found within their body.

-That’s why the big antlered bucks always seem to be the heaviest bucks, as well — because they are!
+That is also why the big-antlered bucks always seem to be the heaviest bucks, as well — because they are!
 Good body condition within each deer found on your property is the key to maintaining a quality deer population in any area.
-That’s why I continually stress sound habitat management on your property so that the land can be used to provide optimal deer nutrition year-round.
+That’s why I continually stress sound habitat management be implemented on your property so that the land can be used to provide optimal deer nutrition year-round.

-And when I say velvet is lost fast, I mean fast.
-Velvet can be shed with antlers completely rubbed within a day or two.
-In fact, I’ve seen a buck with no sign of shedding velvet that was completely rubbed clean within 22 hours!
+Lastly, when I say velvet is lost fast, I mean fast.
+Velvet can be completely shed from a whitetail buck’s antlers within a day or two.
+In fact, I’ve seen an older age class buck with no sign of shedding velvet that was sporting completely clean antlers within 22 hours!
 Antlers are cool, but white-tailed deer are amazing in their own right.